oracle/node-oracledb/doc/src/user_guide/connection_handling.rst

 necessary authorization permissions to access OCI Object Storage.

-To use node-oracledb to retrieve the configuration information from OCI Object Storage, you must install the following:

-- `OCI Node.js Client for Common Utilities <https://www.npmjs.com/package/
+To use node-oracledb to retrieve the configuration information from OCI Object Storage, you must install certain OCI libraries which include `OCI Node.js Client for Common Utilities <https://www.npmjs.com/package/oci-common>`__ and `OCI Node.js Client for ObjectStorage Service <https://www.npmjs.com/package/ oci-objectstorage>`__.
+Optionally, you must install `OCI Node.js Client for Secrets Service <https://www.npmjs.com/package/oci-secrets>`__ which is required only if a password is stored in the vault.
+For installation instructions of these libraries, see :ref:`ocimodules`.
-  oci-common>`__ (oci-common)
-- `OCI Node.js Client for ObjectStorage Service <https://www.npmjs.com/package/
-  oci-objectstorage>`__ (oci-objectstorage)
-- `OCI Node.js Client for Secrets Service <https://www.npmjs.com/package/oci-
-  secrets>`__ (oci-secrets) is optional and required only if a password is stored in the vault.
-See `Managing Vault Secrets <https://docs.oracle.com/en -us/iaas/Content/KeyManagement/Tasks/managingsecrets.htm>`__ for more information.

 Configuration information is stored as a JSON file in OCI Object Storage.
 You must add the connect descriptor in the JSON file.
 Optionally, you can add the